tkent-google/std-switch/README.md

-Definitely WIP

-# An interoperable 'Switch' form control
+# A standard 'Switch' form control

 This document explains a new HTML element for a 'switch' form control.

 ## Why a switch control?

-Many UI frameworks have toggle-switch widgets to represent off/on states and ask a user to change the state.
-The current HTML standard has a checkbox,
+Many UI frameworks have switch controls to represent off/on states and ask a user to change the state.
+As of April 2019 the HTML standard has a checkbox, which is similar to switch control semantically.
+However, it's hard to change checkbox's appearance to switch-like appearance.

 ## Sample code